houseofstake/houseofstake.org/docs/structure/delegates-and-participants.md

 Participants can:

-- Vote themselves or choose a delegate
+- Self-delegate or choose a delegate
 - Submit improvement proposals (grants, rules, experiments)
 - Join discussions in public governance forums